“JR: CHRONICLES” exhibition in the Saatchi Gallery

 The Sorbonne University Foundation

-By supporting this programme, Art Explora is committed to giving students on the most modest means the opportunity to succeed, in a sector that still seems, too often, inaccessible to some.
+By supporting this scholarship program, Art Explora is committed to giving students on the most modest means the opportunity to succeed, in a sector that still seems, too often, inaccessible to some.

 Short Story Dispenser